Member | Established: 1999 | Member since 1977

 SMO 7: International Financial Reporting Standards

-As a member of the European Union (EU), Belgium is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
-EU-endorsed IFRS have been adopted for companies trading in a regulated market along with credit institutions, insurance companies, and investment firms, while other entities are permitted to use the EU-endorsed IFRS.
-The Belgian Accounting Standards Board is responsible for enacting financial reporting standards in Belgium for all other entities and has issued the Belgian Generally Accepted Accounting Principles.
+As a member of the European Union (EU), Belgium is subject to the accounting and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
+EU-endorsed IFRS have been adopted as mandatory for companies trading in a regulated market along with credit institutions, insurance companies, and investment firms, while other entities are permitted to use the EU-endorsed IFRS.
+The Belgian Accounting Standards Board (BASB) is responsible for enacting financial reporting standards in Belgium for all other entities and has issued the Belgian Generally Accepted Accounting Principles.

-Additionally, the institute reports that it contributes to the development of standards by providing technical assistance and support to the accounting standard-setter.
+Additionally, the institute reports that it has a representative on the BASB and in this manner, contributes to the development of standards by providing technical assistance and support.

 Disclaimer